kingg22/ktorgen/README.md

 See more in [GitHub Page](https://kingg22.github.io/ktorgen/)

 Open to contributions 🚀
+First usage needs to open in `samples` folder, the IDE will sync and compile automatically all.

 ## 📜 Disclaimer
 This repository is a fork of Ktorfit and Retrofit annotations, with my own changes and additions.